wisdom-oss/service-user-management/README.md

   - `OIDC_CLIENT_ID`
   - `OIDC_CLIENT_SECRET`
   - `OIDC_ISSUER`
+  - `OIDC_REDIRECT_URI` — The URI to which a request should be redirected to if it started in the frontend

 The required certificates are automatically generated during the initial startup and stored in the microservice.
 It is recommended to create a volume mount if using docker to persist the certificates during container recreation to ensure updates to not break already running sessions

+## Development
+To